JC-d3v/JC-d3v/README.md

 A really love books 📕, and movies 🎥.

-- 🔭 &nbsp; I'm currently learning Frontend Development
+- 🔭 &nbsp; I'm currently learning Tailwind CSS
 - 👓 &nbsp; Exploring new technologies and developing challenges and little projects.
 - 🎓 &nbsp; I´m a Software Engineer.
 - 💼 &nbsp; I´m also working as a teacher.